proxectonos/simil-eval/README.md

     - **FEWSHOT_NUM**: Number of few-shot examples.
 To run evaluations without few-shot, set this to 0.
 4. Run the script using ```sh execute_eval_similarity.sh```, which will launch processes in the Cesga queues (one for each dataset/model/language combination).

-## How to Perform Minicons/Surprisal Evaluations
+## How to Perform Surprisal Evaluations

 1. Load the evaluation environment.
 2. Navigate to the ```./launchers``` folder.